akkadotnet/Akka.Persistence.Redis/src/Akka.Persistence.Redis.Hosting/README.md

 * `journalBuilder` __Action\<AkkaPersistenceJournalBuilder\>__

   An Action delegate used to configure an `AkkaPersistenceJournalBuilder` instance.
+Used to configure health check.

+* `snapshotBuilder` __Action\<AkkaPersistenceSnapshotBuilder\>__

-Used to configure [Event Adapters](https://getakka.net/articles/persistence/event-adapters.html)
+  An Action delegate used to configure an `AkkaPersistenceSnapshotBuilder` instance.
+Used to configure health check.

 * `journalConfigurator` __Action\<RedisJournalOptions\>__